vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 * Check out [these resources](https://github.com/turingschool/career-development-curriculum/blob/master/module_three/technical_interview_prep_resources.md)

 **You Do:** List out what you feel are your current strengths and weaknesses when it comes to technical interviews.
 How can you focus your time during technical interview prep sessions and mock interviews to help you capitalize on your strengths and improve your weaknesses?

+## Jobtrack Set-Up
+As a class, we'll watch this [video](https://drive.google.com/a/jobtrack.io/file/d/14SPY5CbL5hQj7JDxGrAnCMSkIgmLG78n/view?usp=sharing) on how to set up and utilize Jobtrack.io in your job search.

+**You Do:** After watching the video, take 5 minutes to set up your jobtrack account and update it with current information.

 ### Closing: Break into Groups
 You'll meet with your peer groups to get started strategizing on your job search. **You've been grouped according to the timeline that you said you'd need a job by.** Keep this in mind as you plan together.